-The imvID parameter MUST contain the IMV ID value provided to TNC_IMV_Initialize.
-The connectionID parameter MUST contain a valid network connection ID.
+In the imvID parameter, the TNCS MUST pass the IMV ID value provided to TNC_IMV_Initialize.
+In the connectionID parameter, the TNCS MUST pass a valid network connection ID.
 IMVs MAY check these values to make sure they are valid and return an error if not, but IMVs are not required to make these checks.
-The newState parameter MUST contain one of the values listed in section 3.5.5.
+In the newState parameter, the TNCS MUST pass one of the values listed in section 3.5.5.